alexkohler/nargs/README.md

 ## Installation

     go get -u github.com/alexkohler/nargs/cmd/nargs

 ## Usage

-Similar to other Go static anaylsis tools (such as golint, go vet) , nakedret can be invoked with one or more filenames, directories, or packages named by its import path.
-Nakedret also supports the `...` wildcard.
+Similar to other Go static anaylsis tools (such as golint, go vet) , nakedret can be invoked with one or more filenames, directories, or packages named by its import path. nargs also supports the `...` wildcard.

-    nargs files/directories/packages
+    nargs [flags] files/directories/packages

+### Flags
+	- **-tests** (default true) - Include test files in analysis
+	- **-set_exit_status** (default true) - Set exit status to 1 if any issues are found.

 ## Purpose